 Being an only child, Claire felt that she had nobody to turn to with her father in his study or at work all the time.
 There was nobody there for her.

 Her father knocked on her bedroom door and peeked his head through.
-“Bedtime, Sweetheart.” he said with a smile on his face.
-His bright blue eyes showed the true feeling that he felt inside.
+“Bedtime, Sweetheart,” he said with a smile on his face.
+His weary, blue eyes showed the true feeling that he felt inside.
 They reflected worry and sorrow as he kissed his daughter goodnight and turned off her light as he left.
 Claire crept into her bed and wished that something in her life were different.
 Why was the world so cruel?

 She was deep in thought as she lied in her bed, staring at the green of her ceiling when she heard a noise coming from outside.
 She instantly sat up in her bed and glanced out her window.
-She saw the flick of a long white tail, just as it ran into the forest.
+She saw the flick of a long, white tail, just as it ran into the forest.
 What was that?

 Filled with curiosity, Claire was suddenly filled with a feeling of excitement as she creaked her door open and checked the hallway.
 The door of her father’s study was closed and a beam of light shone from underneath.
 She quietly crept out of her room, leaving her door open, and took each step down the stairs carefully.
-Reaching the back door she searched the forest once more and saw nothing but trees.
+Reaching the back door, she searched the forest once more and saw nothing but trees.

-She opened it and stepped into the warm, summer night.
-The grass beneath her bare feet tickled between her toes, and she felt modest in her nightgown, but she felt the urge to discover what she had seen escape into the forest.
+She opened the door and stepped into the warm, summer night.
+The grass beneath her bare feet tickled between her toes, and Claire felt modest in her nightgown, but she felt the urge to discover what she had seen escape into the forest.
 It had not been long when Claire found a beautiful and serene creature standing before her.
 Standing out brightly against the darkness of the trees, the white color of an elegant unicorn stood before her.
 Its fur was silver and reflecting off of the sun’s last beams of light, and her eyes were a bright lilac.
 Her cloven hooves were hidden beneath the long fur of her ankles, and her mane looked as if angels had woven it.
 The long horn that rested on her forehead illuminated a light of its own and brought a smile to the girl’s soft face.

 Claire stood in awe of the creature and reached out to touch it with her small hand.
 The creature stood still as the girl patted its silvery-white muzzle and Claire felt happiness inside her for the first time in a while.
-Her bright blue eyes lit up as the creature kneeled to allow the child to climb onto its back.
+Her bright, blue eyes lit up as the creature kneeled to allow the child to climb onto its back.
 The girl took advantage of this fantasy and climbed onto the animal, holding onto its mane tightly.

 Soon, the unicorn arrived at the little child’s house and kneeled to let her slide off of its soft back.
 Claire gave the creature a warm hug and brought her mouth up to the animal’s ear.
 “Thank you, Mother,” she whispered quietly before quickly slipping back into her warm bed and dozing off to sleep with a smile on her face.